napframework/nap-docs/app/manual/09_project_management.md

 To include this module in your application add `napMyFirstModule` to the list of [RequiredModules](@ref app_module_config).

+## User Module Configuration {#user_module_config}

+You can add dependencies to your module by modifying the `RequiredModules` property in  `module.json`.
+The module name should match the module directory name in `/system_modules` or `/modules`.
+For example: add *napaudio* to add audio functionality or *napmidi* to add mini functionality to your application.

+**Run `./regenerate.sh` inside your application folder to update the solution if your application uses the configured module.
+Always run this script after making changes to `app.json` or `module.json`**

 ## Install User Module {#user_module_installation}

 User modules are created, maintained and shared by other NAP users, independent of NAP Framework.
 A list of publicly available user modules can be found at [modules.nap.tech](https://modules.nap.tech).